roman-milk/roman-milk.github.io/the-black-wedding.md

  "Well, maybe if you paid me more, I could have afforded better!"
 Mandy said loudly at her boss, catching Vanessa off guard.
 Only a second later, horror flashed across her face at the realization of what she had just said hit her.
 "Oh my God, I am so sorry.
 I didn't mean that!"
 Mandy stammered.
 Vanessa looked down at Mandy with an unreadable expression for a moment, causing Mandy to panic and think she was about to get fired on the spot.
 Then, Vanessa smirked, with almost a bit of pride.

  "Ooohh, shy little thing has some fire in her belly!
 I like that!"
 Vanessa said, causing Mandy to exhale in relief.
-Report_Story #2